Vpsalmuel/printf/README.md

-This is the first group project worked on by i and samuel
+This is the first group project worked upon by i and samuel